NASA Investigates What May Be The First-Ever Crime Committed In Space

 — World News Network (@worldnewsdotcom) August 24, 2019

 McClain doesn’t deny that she allegedly accessed Woden’s bank account.
-However, she claims that she only did so to see if Woden had enough money to properly care for her (McClain’s) stepson.
+However, she claims she only did so to see if Woden had enough money to properly care for her (McClain’s) stepson.
 McClain’s lawyer, Rusty Hardin, says that McClain insists that she wasn’t in the wrong.

 “She strenuously denies that she did anything improper,” he says.